Raghav2409/Startup_Analytics_LLMTime_Approach/README.md

 - **Synthetic Data**: LLMTime achieves superior generalization to patterns **without needing exhaustive hyperparameter tuning or model pretraining**.
 - **Real-World Data**: LLMTime delivers competitive and often better performance than traditional models, offering a strong new approach for startup ecosystem forecasting.

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Thanks to Ngruver for researching the Zero-shot learning method, LLMTime.

+## Contact

+For questions or support, please open an issue in the GitHub repository.